hall-n/hall-n.github.io/論文/Introduction.md

 Vaporis has covered the permit system and pilgrim travel in detail.
-Along with other historians, it is clear that peasant pilgrimage suddenly increased in the Edo period, and subsequently turned into a tourism industry, with sightseeing and enjoying local specialties.
+Along with other historians, it is clear that peasant pilgrimage greatly increased over the course of the Edo period, and subsequently turned into a tourism industry, with sightseeing and enjoying local specialties.
 In other words, it slowly came to be more complex than just shrine and temple visits.
 When looking at tourism historically, Japan was early in commoner's being able to travel, especially when compared to European countries, where it was largely limited to nobility (REF).
 Thus my research question deals with why tourism arose in Japan.

-Trying to understand how and why this increase came about, historians have pointed out the following reasons, which I believe fall into two categories; the ability to travel, and the motivation to travel.
+Trying to understand how and why this increase came about, historians have pointed out various factors, ranging from economic to religious, but I believe they can be designated into two categories;  motivation and ability.

+Travel in the Edo period was quite arduous the majority of peasant's travel was on foot (REF).
+Depending on the destination, pilgrimage could take many days, and sometimes many months, to complete, costing both time, effort and money.
+Thus the motivation to set out on a pilgrimage is necessary.
+As motivation for undertaking such a journey, research has revealed three significant factors.
+- oshi, who promoted temples and are agued to be the first travel agents.
+(REF)
+- sacred wanderer image (REF)
+- rite of passage by overcoming hardships of travel (REF)

+In research that reveals the peasant's ability to travel, historians have pointed to the countrywide road system and the permit system.
+The road (REF) which<mark style="background: #FFF3A3A6;"> was kept well maintained and in Edo's time of peace could be travelled safely</mark>.
+While originally laid out by the bakufu for the alternate attendance system of the daimyo, it was able to be used by commoners as well.
+Inns and other services at checkpoints had to prioritize daimyo (REF), but they were still allowed to accommodate the lower class.
+However, in order to pass through the many checkpoints along the highway, one needed to have a permit.
+Such a permit would not be issued for simply travel for pleasure, but a journey for the purpose of pilgrimage was permissible.
+- the permit system and how peasant's could obtain a pass in order to proceed through the many barrier checkpoints positioned around the country.

+- Laxity of the permit system and checkpoints, despite shogunate wanting peasants to stay at their fields and refrain from travel (REF)

 However, in the ability to travel, a question arises.
 If the bakufu and daimyo authorities were positioned against travel, as it could have negative economic effects on the income they received due to the peasant's efforts at their fields, why were the permits that were necessary for travel able to obtained so easily by peasants?
 Why did the checkpoint officials show more laxity to the peasants as time went on?
 I argue that the explanation for this apparent contradiction lies in the motivations that gave rise to mass peasant pilgrimage, primarily the  the economic factors.

 Using recent research that reveals the economic motivations that lie behind both the travel agent like oshi who encouraged peasants to travel and the cases where communities and town authorities petition to increase pilgrimage, I argue that the economic benefits of pilgrimage combined with the bakufu's position of being a "benevolent'" ruler gave them less incentive to stop the peasants from traveling than it did to simply manage the system to keep up with the sudden surge of pilgrimage travel.

 This research will reveal not only the situation that faced peasants as they began to enjoy the freedom of pilgrimage and sightseeing, but also the shows the underlying motivations behind the bakufu and ruling authorities' actions and how they dealt with the lower class.
 These points are both vital to understanding  what can be argued to be the first tourism industry for commoners, the mass pilgrimage of Edo Japan.
 ## 1. The question in understanding the rise of peasant pilgrimage